Using a visual deterrent to reduce seabird interactions with gillnets

 Effect on bycatch species

-significant reduction, especially for gulls and northern gannets within 20m of the vessel
+Significant reduction, especially for gulls and northern gannets within 20m of the vessel

 Effect on target catch